wmcdonald404/wmcdonald404.github.io/_posts/2024-02-21-aws-cli-with-sso-session-and-profile.md

 ---

 ## Overview
-Set up the AWS CLI with multiple profiles (for example work, training or personal accounts)
+This is a simple how-to on setting up the AWS CLI for a simple, single AWS organisation, account and IAM role profile.

+I'll cover multiple organisations, SSO profiles, accounts and roles in a subsequent article but this is a solid single starting point.

 ## Background
 To quote chaper-and-verse from the AWS documentation: